 Alternatively, fuzzy systems theory can have utility in assessing some of our more conventional, less complex systems.
 For example, for some problems exact solutions are not always necessary.
-An approximate, but fast, solution can be useful in making preliminary design decisions, or as an initial estimate in a more accurate numerical technique to save computational costs, or in the myriad of situations where the inputs to a problem are vague, ambiguous, or not known at all.
+An approximate, but fast, solution can be useful in making preliminary design decisions; or as an initial estimate in a more accurate numerical technique to save computational costs; or in the myriad situations in which the inputs to a problem are vague, ambiguous, or not known at all.
 For example, suppose we need a controller to bring an aircraft out of a vertical dive.
-Conventional controllers cannot handle this scenario as they are restricted to linear ranges of variables; a dive situation is highly nonlinear.
+Conventional controllers cannot handle this scenario because they are restricted to linear ranges of variables; a dive situation is highly non-linear.
 In this case, we could use a fuzzy controller, which is adept at handling nonlinear situations albeit in an imprecise fashion, to bring the plane out of the dive into a more linear range, then hand off the control of the aircraft to a conventional, linear, highly accurate controller.
-Examples of other situations where exact solutions are not warranted abound in our daily lives.
-For example, in the following quote from a popular science fiction movie,
+Examples of other situations in which exact solutions are not warranted abound in our daily lives.
+For example, in the following quote from a popular science fiction movie, we have an illustration of where the input information (the odds of navigating through an asteroid field) is useless, so how does one make a decision in the presence of this information?

 C-3PO: Sir, the possibility of successfully navigating an asteroid field is approximately 3,720 to 1!
 Han Solo: Never tell me the odds!